ibalampanis/sustainable-living/jokes.md

   (Choosing sustainable fashion options, such as vegan leather, is a sustainable living practice.)

 - Why did the tree hugger refuse to wear animal skins?
 Because it didn't leaf a good environmental footprint!
+  (Choosing sustainable clothing options, such as plant-based fabrics, is a vital aspect of sustainable living.)

 - What did the water bottle say to the recycling bin?
 "Thanks for giving me a second chance!"\
   (This joke encourages people to recycle and reduce their plastic waste.)